proper-testing/proper-testing.github.io/pages_src/Publications.md

-Summary: PropEr papers and talks
+Summary: Papers and talks about PropEr
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;

 None yet, but hopefully some will appear here soon.